What Is Zostavax?

-Shingles is an outbreak of painful blisters which usually occurs in a band on one side of the torso, head or neck or other areas or the body.
+Shingles is an outbreak of painful blisters which usually occurs in a band on one side of the torso, head, neck, or other areas of the body.
 It most commonly affects older people who have previously been exposed to chickenpox.

-Shingles is caused by the same virus that causes chickenpox, the Herpes zoster virus which is also called Varicella zoster.
-It occurs when the chickenpox virus goes dormant to hide in the nervous system, to be reactivated at a later time.
+Shingles is caused by the same virus that causes chickenpox, the herpes zoster virus which is also called varicella zoster.
+It occurs when the chickenpox virus goes dormant to hide in the nervous system and is reactivated at a later time.

-The Zostavax shingles vaccine is a live, attenuated virus which is a weakened form of the Herpes zoster virus which should induce the body to create antibodies against shingles.
-This is different from other types of vaccines which use portions of virus or non-viable, killed organisms to produce an immune response.
+The Zostavax shingles vaccine is a live, attenuated virus that is a weakened form of the Herpes zoster virus.
+Receiving this vaccine should induce the body to create antibodies against shingles.
+This is different from other types of vaccines which use portions of viruses or non-viable, killed organisms to produce an immune response.

 Common side effects of the vaccine include: